Offside (association football): Offside trap

 Pioneered in the early 20th century by Notts County and later adopted by influential Argentine coach Osvaldo Zubeldía, the offside trap is a defensive tactic designed to force the attacking team into an offside position.
-Just before an attacking player is played a through ball, the last defender or defenders move up field, isolating the attacker into an offside position.
-The execution requires careful timing by the defence and is considered a risk, since running up field against the direction of attack may leave the goal exposed.
+Just before an attacking player is played a through ball, the last defender or defenders move upfield, isolating the attacker into an offside position.
+The execution requires careful timing by the defence and is considered a risk, since running upfield against the direction of attack may leave the goal exposed.
 Now that changes to the interpretations of "interfering with play, interfering with an opponent and gaining an advantage" mean a player is not guilty of an offside offence unless they become directly and clearly involved in active play, players not involved in active play cannot be "caught offside", making the tactic riskier.
 An attacker, upon realising they are in an offside position, may simply choose to avoid interfering with play until the ball is played by someone else.

-Manager Arrigo Sacchi was also known for using a high defensive line, with distance between the defence and midfield lines never greater than 25 to 30 metres, and the offside trap with his teams.
+Manager Arrigo Sacchi was also known for using a high defensive line, with distance between the defence and midfield lines never greater than 25 to 30 metres (yards), and the offside trap with his teams.
 He introduced a more attacking–minded tactical philosophy with A.C.
 Milan, which was highly successful, namely an aggressive high-pressing system, which used a 4–4–2 formation, an attractive, fast, attacking, and possession-based playing style, and which also used innovative elements such as zonal marking and a high back–line line playing the offside trap, which largely deviated from previous systems in Italian football, despite still maintaining defensive solidity.

-Liverpool F.C. under Jürgen Klopp, a noted follower of Sacchi, have been known for their highly effective offside trap.
-It involves playing a high defensive line with quick centre-backs like Virgil van Dijk and Ibrahima Konaté who can move forward quickly to catch opponents offside.
-In the 2021–22 Premier League season, they caught almost double the amount of opponents offside than any other team.
+Liverpool F.C. under Jürgen Klopp, a noted follower of Sacchi, were known for their highly effective offside trap.
+It involved playing a high defensive line with quick centre-backs like Virgil van Dijk and Ibrahima Konaté who could move forward quickly to catch opponents offside.
+In the 2021–22 Premier League season, they caught 53% more the amount of opponents offside than the next best team (144 times compared to Manchester City's 94).

+Not all offside traps need to have a high line, the offside trap can be executed from everywhere on the pitch.
+Manuel Pellegrini often used the offside trap with the defenders sitting at the edge of their own box.
+The positioning of the defensive line dictates the available space that the opponents can run into.
+By adopting a high line, the opposition sometimes may be crammed into their own half, while a lower defensive line gives less space to run in behind.